lopcode/vips-ffm/CONTRIBUTING.md

 Please discuss any bigger changes with me **before** submitting a Pull Request - I can help you refine your idea better that way, and I don't want to waste anybody's time: [Discussions](https://github.com/lopcode/vips-ffm/discussions).

+As part of a pull request I will probably edit commits on the branch, and will squash them down, but will be careful to retain your contributor metadata so you're named appropriately as a contributor on GitHub.
+GitHub Actions workflows to run the project's tests require approval - I'll do this when I'm reviewing the PR.

 I haven't currently defined a code of conduct for this project specifically, but please refer to the CoC [in libvips](https://github.com/libvips/libvips/blob/master/CODE_OF_CONDUCT.md) for guidance on expected behaviour.